-Exclusion and truancy rates are very low, suggesting there is very little active resistance to schooling.
+Exclusion and truancy rates are relatively low, suggesting there is very little active resistance to schooling.

-Schools do try to foster ‘solidarity’ – through PSHE lessons and teaching British Values for example.
+Schools do at least try to foster ‘solidarity’ – through PSHE lessons and teaching British Values for example.

 Education is more ‘work focused’ today – increasing amounts of vocational courses.
 If you look at post-16 education especially there is a lot of diverse courses offered and it it is difficult to see how technologically advanced post-industrial economies could function without a thriving post-16 and university sectors.